homezhan/artoolkit-docs/Marker_Training/marker_training.md

 ##Tips for Best Results
 - The markers will work best if they're trained on the same camera that is used for the actual application.
 The camera should be [accurately calibrated][config_camera_calibration] prior to running mk_patt.
-- Don't forget that markers can be colour!
+- Don't forget that markers can be color!
 Let's see some non-boring markers out there people!
 - A common mistake is to try and use markers with much too-fine detail in the marker image.
 ARToolKit samples the marker image at only a resolution of 16x16 pixels, so if you're getting markers mistaken for each other, check whether your markers look too similar to each other when the marker image is downsampled to 16x16 pixels.

 [marker_about]: Training_Markers:marker_about